 Deciding how often you’ll create and post content

 Content, be it written, audio or video, is the backbone of every successful blog.

 The better your content, the more attractive (and profitable) your blog will be.
-For this reason, you need to develop a logical content strategy and stick to it.
+For this reason, you need to develop both a smart blog strategy and a logical content marketing strategy, then stick to it.

 Aside from just the editorial calendar that dictates when you should publish new articles (and what those topics/titles should be), other aspects of content creation you’ll need to decide on include answering questions like:

 - How are you thinking about your blog titles?
 Use my free blog title generator tool to help.